 めっちゃ (metcha): Seriously

-Although this word is more commonly used in eastern Japan, many Japanese use it on a regular basis!
-Metcha can be used like the word “very” or “so”.
+Although this Japanese slang word is more commonly used in eastern Japan, many Japanese use it on a regular basis!
+Metcha can be used like the words "really" or “very” or “so”.

 Example: “Metcha kawaii!”—So cute!

 半端ない (hanpa nai): Insane